kdclaw3/ram-oracle/README.md

 ### About Oracle Database Security

 Oracle stores the trimmed encrypted value of the trimmed encrypted value of the SCHEMA + PASSWORD in the [SYS.USER$] table/view.
 Out of the box Oracle databases use a standard and well know, to the security minded, encryption key.
-(Oracle calle it a "key", to the security community an initialization vector.)
+(Oracle calls it a "key", to the security community an initialization vector.)

 ### Installation